May 1, 2026

 Mayoral Candidates

-Meet the four candidates vying to become Croydon's next directly-elected Mayor
+Meet the four candidates competing to become Croydon's next Mayor

 Rowenna Davis